-Alice Stevenson, Institute of Archaeology, University College London is a Senior Lecturer in Museum Studies and the lead researcher on the Artefacts of Excavation project.
+Alice Stevenson, Institute of Archaeology, University College London is an Associate Professor in Museum Studies and the lead researcher and project manager of the Artefacts of Excavation project.
 Prior to specializing in the archaeology of Predynastic and Early Dynastic Egypt (late 5th to early 3rd millennium BC) through her doctoral thesis, Alice studied archaeology and anthropology more broadly and has research interests in the history of archaeology, Egyptology and museums.
 She has previously been the Curator of the Petrie Museum of Egyptian Archaeology (2013-2016), a Researcher in World Archaeology for the University of Oxford's Pitt Rivers Museum (2009-2012), and archivist for the Egypt Exploration Society (2007-08).
-Alice is Chair of the Association of Curators of Collections from Egypt and an Associate Research Fellow of the Oriental Studies Faculty, University of Oxford.
+Alice is Chair of the Association of Curators of Collections from Egypt, Trustee of the Egypt Exploration Society and an Associate Research Fellow of the Oriental Studies Faculty, University of Oxford.
+For all enquiries regarding the project please contact Alice Stevenson: alice. stevenson [at] ucl.ac.uk

 John Baines, Faculty of Oriental Studies, University of Oxford is emeritus Professor of Egyptology, University of Oxford.
 He has held visiting appointments in a number of universities, in 2014 at Princeton University and in 2015 at Peking University.
 His most recent books are Visual and written culture in ancient Egypt (2007) and High culture and experience in ancient Egypt (2013).
-He is PI on the AHRC project ‘Artefacts of Excavation’; (see Alice Stevenson above) and is one of the last participants in excavations to have experienced the division of finds directly, both in the field and when working in the University of Durham in the 1970s
+He is the sponsor of the AHRC application and one of the last participants in excavations to have experienced the division of finds directly, both in the field and when working in the University of Durham in the 1970s

 Emma Libonati, Petrie Museum of Egyptian Archaeology, University College London is the project's full-time Research Associate.
 She is interested in the material culture of the Hellenistic and Roman Near East, in particular stone sculpture, and in the dissemination of Egyptian religion throughout the Mediterranean.
 She has previously been a postdoctoral fellow at the Getty Research Institute in Los Angeles, a research assistant at King’s College London on the digital resource The Art of Making in Antiquity: Stoneworking in the Roman World.